How to Build an LS/VTEC Frankenstein Motor

 - To install the oil lines you are going to want to follow the instructions that came with your kit.
 If you use one other than Golden Eagle's the instructions may be different.
-Take care to use teflon tape to insure a good seal.
+Take care to use Teflon tape to ensure a good seal.

 - To install the distributor, start by aligning the inside marks.
-As long as your motor is still at TDC everything should go together smooth and with perfect timing.
-If you used a LS distributor you will need to cut off the bottom leg to avoid the VTEC solenoid.
+As long as your motor is still at TDC everything should go together smoothly and with perfect timing.
+If you used an LS distributor, you will need to cut off the bottom leg to avoid the VTEC solenoid.
 This may lead to a leak, so it is better to use a VTEC distributor.

 Breaking-In and Tuning